 • That all enquiries have been returned and are satisfactory

 • That fixtures and fittings included in the purchase are what you expected

 • A completion date has been agreed between the two parties, which is usually 1-4 weeks after exchange of contracts, though this can vary widely

 • That you have made arrangements to transfer the deposit into your conveyancer’s account so that it is cleared in time for an exchange, the deposit is normally between 5% -10% of the value of the property

 - Your conveyancer will exchange contracts for you.
 This is usually done by both conveyancers reading out the contracts over the phone (which is recorded) to make sure the contracts are identical, and then immediately sending them to one another.

 - If you are in a chain your conveyancer will do the same thing, but will only release it if the other people in the chain are all happy to go ahead.
 This means if one person pulls out or delays, then everyone in the chain gets held up.

 - Once you have exchanged contracts you will be in a legally binding contract to buy the property with normally a fixed date for moving.
 Exceptions to this may be if you are purchasing a new home and the builder has offered a completion ‘on notice’.

 - You should get organised for your moving day.
 The conveyancer will send you a statement showing the final figure to pay, which will need to be cleared into your conveyancer’s bank account at least one day before completion.

 - Completion is normally set around midday on the specified date although in practice takes place when the seller’s conveyancer confirms that they have received all the money that is due.
-Once this happens the seller should drop the keys at Jones Robinson and we will arrange safe delivery to you.
+Once this happens the seller should drop the keys at Jones Robinson and we will call you to arrange collection.
 You can then move in!